ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 :   Name of target account group.

 --account-group-id {ACCOUNT_GROUP_ID} (optional)
 :   ID of target account group.
+Exclusive with account, account-group and the children option.

 --children (optional)
 :   Show children usage reports.
+Exclusive with account and account-group options.

 --month {MONTH} (optional)
 :   Target month.
 Default to the current month.